Thomas Kean Jr.: 2022

 Kean announced in February 2021 that he would not seek reelection to the State Senate and immediately became the subject of speculation that he was preparing to run for New Jersey's 7th congressional district again.
 Malinowski was under scrutiny after his failure to disclose more than 100 stock trades became a national news story and led to a complaint filed with the House Ethics Committee.
 In redistricting, the 7th district was made more Republican while the neighboring 11th and 5th districts became more solidly Democratic.
 Kean formally announced his campaign on July 14, 2021, joined by U.S. House Minority Leader Kevin McCarthy.
 He won the Republican primary in June 2022 and the general election with 51.4% (159,392 votes) to Malinowski's 48.6% (150,701 votes).

 2024

 Kean won reelection in 2024 against Democratic nominee Sue Altman, a former leader of the New Jersey's Working Families Party.

+2026

+Kean is a candidate for reelection in 2026.
+He has been endorsed by Donald Trump.
+He will face Democratic candidate Rebecca Bennett in the general election.

+Kean was absent from Congress and was not seen in public from March 6, 2026, until June 30, 2026.
+In a June 30 return to the floor of the U.S. House, he said a depression diagnosis and subsequent hospitalization led to his absence from Congress.

+Cook Political Report had described the seat as a "toss up" in an analysis published before his absence began and individuals connected to the Republican Party expressed concerns about the party's ability to hold on to a majority in Congress without a Kean victory in November.